Program Overview

 Performing Opportunities at Rider University

 The musical theatre program offers three fully staged productions led by faculty and experienced and notable directors, conductors and choreographers from the professional community.
-The Department of Theatre, Dance and Fine Arts also offers a well-established theatre program that provides additional performing opportunities in three major productions.
+The Department of Performing Arts also offers a well-established theatre program that provides additional performing opportunities in three major productions.
 Majors also are encouraged to participate in student-directed and produced events, presented each year on both campuses.
-The Department of Piano and Voice offers two Opera Theater productions each year.
+The Department of Performance Studies offers two Opera Theater productions each year.
 All productions are open by audition to all Rider University students except first-semester freshmen.
 Consult the Musical Theatre Handbook for the Audition Policy.

 Code | Title | Credits |